Turner syndrome: Cause

 Turner syndrome is caused by the complete or partial absence of one copy of the X chromosome in some or all the cells.
 The abnormal cells may have only one X (monosomy) (45,X) or they may be affected by one of several types of partial monosomy like a deletion of the short p arm of one X chromosome (46,X,del(Xp)) or the presence of an isochromosome with two q arms (46,X,i(Xq)) Turner syndrome has distinct features due to the lack of pseudoautosomal regions, which are typically spared from X-inactivation.
 In mosaic individuals, cells with X monosomy (45,X) may occur along with cells that are normal (46,XX), cells that have partial monosomies, or cells that have a Y chromosome (46,XY).
 The presence of mosaicism is estimated to be relatively common in affected individuals (67–90%).

-The (46,X,i(Xq) isochromosome in the Turner syndrome is classified as a small supernumerary marker chromosome (sSMC).
+The isochromosome in (46,X,i(Xq)) Turner syndrome is classified as a small supernumerary marker chromosome (sSMC).
 Two of the types of sSMCs in this syndrome contain parts of the genetic material from either an X or, much less frequently, Y chromosome and may or may not contain an XIST gene.
-Turner syndrome females with (46,X,i(Xq) sSMC consisting of a partial X chromosome that does not contain the XIST gene express at least some of this sSMC's genetic material and therefore contain excesses of this material.
-In consequence, they have a more serious form of the Turner syndrome that ranges form moderately severe to extremely severe.
+(46,X,i(Xq)) Turner syndrome females with sSMC consisting of a partial X chromosome that does not contain the XIST gene express at least some of this sSMC's genetic material and therefore contain excesses of this material.
+In consequence, they have a more serious form of the Turner syndrome that ranges from moderately severe to extremely severe.
 The extremely severe cases have anencephaly (absence of a major portion of the brain, skull, and scalp), agenesis of the corpus callosum (lack of the thick tract of nerve fibers that connect the left and right cerebral hemispheres), and complex heart deformities.
-Individuals with Turner syndrome that have partial X chromosome containing(46,X,i(Xq) sSMCs that have the XIST gene do not express this sSMC's genetic material and do not have the more severe manifestations of the syndrome.
+Individuals with (46,X,i(Xq)) Turner syndrome that have partial X chromosome containing sSMCs that have the XIST gene do not express this sSMC's genetic material and do not have the more severe manifestations of the syndrome.

 Inheritance

 In the majority of cases where monosomy occurs, the X chromosome comes from the mother.
 This may be due to a nondisjunction in the Mother.
 Meiotic errors that lead to the production of X with p arm deletions.
 Isochromosome X or ring chromosome X on the other hand are formed equally often by both parents.
 Overall, the functional X chromosome usually comes from the mother.

-In most cases, Turner syndrome is a sporadic event, and for the parents of an individual with Turner syndrome the risk of recurrence is not increased for subsequent pregnancies.
-Rare exceptions may include the presence of a balanced translocation of the X chromosome in a parent, or where the mother has 45,X mosaicism restricted to her germ cells.
+Although Turner syndrome has been classified as a genetic disorder, most cases are not inherited.In most cases, Turner syndrome is a sporadic event, and for the parents of an individual with Turner syndrome the risk of recurrence is not increased for subsequent pregnancies.
+Rare exceptions may include the presence of a balanced translocation of the X chromosome in a parent, or where the mother has 45, X mosaicism restricted to her germ cells.